-A handy review of carpal tunnel syndrome; From Anatomy to Diagnosis and treatment
+A handy review of carpal tunnel syndrome: from anatomy to diagnosis and treatment

-Mohammad Ghasemi-rad1, Emad Nosair2, Andrea Vegh1, 3,Afshin Mohammadi4 Adam Akkad1, 5, Emal Lesha1, 6, Mohammad Hossein Mohammadi1, 7, Doaa Sayed8, Ali Davarian10, Tooraj Maleki-Miyandoab4, Anwarul Hasan 1,2, 11, *
+Mohammad Ghasemi-rad1, 2, Emad Nosair3, Andrea Vegh1, 4,Afshin Mohammadi5 Adam Akkad1, 2, Emal Lesha1, 6, Mohammad Hossein Mohammadi1, 7, Doaa Sayed8, Ali Davarian9, Tooraj Maleki-Miyandoab4, Anwarul Hasan 1,2, 11, *

-Department of Medicine, Brigham and Women's Hospital, Harvard-MIT Division of Health Sciences and Technology, Harvard Medical School.
+Center for Biomedical Engineering, Department of Medicine, Brigham and Women's Hospital, Harvard Medical School, Cambridge, Massachusetts 02139, USA

+Harvard-MIT Division of Health Sciences and Technology, Massachusetts Institute of Technology, Cambridge, Massachusetts 02139, USA

-PhD,Assistant Professor Anatomical Sciences, Basic Medical Sciences Department, College of Medicine, Sharjah University, UAE.
-Email: emadnosair@sharjah.ac.ae
+Anatomical Sciences, Basic Medical Sciences Department, College of Medicine, Sharjah University, Sharjah 27272, UAE.

-University of Toronto, Faculty of Applied Science and Engineering, Department of Materials Science and Engineering, Toronto, Ontario, Canada Email: andrea.vegh@mail.utoronto.ca
+Department of Materials Science and Engineering, University of Toronto, Toronto, Ontario M5S1A4, Canada

-Department of Radiology, Imam khomainee hospital, Urmia University of medical sciences, Urmia, Iran
+Department of Radiology, Imam khomainee hospital, Urmia University of medical sciences, Urmia 5716763111, Iran

-Graduate Research Student, Harvard-MIT Health Science and Technology, Department of Medicine, Brigham and Women's Hospital

-Undergradute student, University of Massachusetts, Boston, MA, USA Email: emal.lesha@hotmail.com
+University of Massachusetts, Boston, Massachusetts 02138, USA Email:

-Sharif University of technology, Tehran, Iran Email: maosein@gmail.com
+Sharif University of technology, Tehran 1136511155, Iran,

 Department of Clinical Dentistry, College of Dentistry, Ajman University of Science and Technology, Ajman, UAE.
-Email: r.elassal@gmail.com

-Department of internal medicine, St. Joseph mercy oakland hospital,, 44405 Woodward Ave, Pontiac, MI 48341USA Email: hafezmaria@gmail.com
+Department of internal medicine, St. Joseph mercy oakland hospital,, 44405 Woodward Ave, Pontiac, MI 48341USA

 Department of Biochemistry and Molecular BiophysicsWashington University School of MedicineSt.
-Louis, Missouri, USA Email: alidavarian@gmail.com
+Louis, Missouri 63110, USA.

-Biomedical Engineering, and Department of Mechanical Engineering, American University of Beirut, 1107 2020, Lebanon
+Biomedical Engineering, and Department of Mechanical Engineering, American University of Beirut, Beirut 1107 2020, Lebanon

-Corresponding Author:
+* Corresponding Author:

-Anwarul Hasan
+Anwarul Hasan,

-Department of Medicine, Brigham and Women's Hospital, Harvard-MIT Division of Health Sciences and Technology’ Harvard Medical School.
-65 Landsdowne Street, Rm.
-252, Cambridge, MA 02139, 617-583-2887

-Professor, Department of biomedical engineering, American University of Beirut, Beirut, Lebanon.
+Biomedical Engineering, and Department of Mechanical Engineering, American University of Beirut, Beirut 1107 2020, Lebanon, mh211@aub.edu.lb, Phone: +96176597214, Fax: +961 (1) 744462

-Abstract:
+Abstract

-Carpal Tunnel Syndrome (CTS) remains the most commonly diagnosed disabling condition of the upper extremity.
-CTS is the most well-known and frequent form of peripheral entrapment neuropathy for 90% of all entrapment neuropathies.
-This review aims to provide an overview of CTS by considering anatomy, pathophysiology, clinical manifestation, diagnostic modalities and management of this common condition, with an emphasis on the diagnostic imaging evaluation in CTS.
+Carpal Tunnel Syndrome (CTS) is considered the most commonly diagnosed disabling condition of the upper extremity.
+It is the most commonly known and prevalent type of peripheral entrapment neuropathy accountingthat accounts for about 90% of all entrapment neuropathies.
+This review aims to provide an outline of CTS by considering anatomy, pathophysiology, clinical manifestation, diagnostic modalities and management of this common condition, with an emphasis on the its diagnostic imaging evaluation.

 Key words: Carpal Tunnel Syndrome, Anatomy, Ultrasonography, Magnetic resonance imaging, Computed tomography, Ultrasonography, Diagnosis, Nerve conduction study, Treatment

-Introduction:
+INTRODUCTION

-Every year in the United States, over 2.7 million doctors’ office visits are related to patients complaining of finger, hand or wrist symptoms[1].
+In the United States, about 2.7 million doctors’ office visits/year are related to patients complaining about finger, hand or wrist symptoms[1].
 The diagnosis of these symptoms can include various types of nerve entrapments, tendon disorders, overuse of muscles or nonspecific pain syndromes[1].
-The most common type of nerve entrapment is Carpal Tunnel Syndrome (CTS), which accounts for 90% of all entrapment neuropathies[2, 3] and is one of the most commonly diagnosed disorders of the upper extremity [3, 4].
+The most common type among them is Carpal Tunnel Syndrome (CTS), which accounts for 90% of all entrapment neuropathies[2, 3] and is one of the most commonly diagnosed disorders of the upper extremity [3, 4].
 It is expected that 1 in 5 patients who complain of symptoms of pain, numbness and a tingling sensation in the hands will be diagnosed with CTS based on clinical examination and electrophysiological testing[3].
 CTS is estimated to occur in 3.8% of the general population [3, 5] with an incidence rate of 276:100000 per year[6], and happens more frequently in women than in men, with a prevalence rate of 9.2% in women and 6% in men[3, 7].
 It is most often seen bilaterally at a peak age range of 40 to 60 years old, however it has been seen in patients as young as twenty and as old as eighty-seven years old[3, 8].